-Collecting Error Reports/User-Mode Crash Dumps (Windows)
+Collecting Error Reports (Windows)

 Event Viewer is a Windows Administrative Tool that can be found in any version of Windows, and it provides some details on a crash as well as other system logs.
-To gather the report created by Smaart crashing, open Event Viewer and navigate on the left to Windows Logs > Application.
-(Note: this should be done soon after the crash so that it appears at the top of the logs)

-Create the following values under the LocalDumps key:
+4. Next, create the following values under the LocalDumps key:

 This is what is should look like when you’re finished:

-When the dump file is generated, please send it to us directly.
+6. When the dump file is generated, please send it to us directly.
 If there are any issues sending it as an attachment, we recommend uploading it to a cloud-hosting site (such as Dropbox, Google Drive, or OneDrive) and sending us a link to download.

 Crash Reports in Mac OS

-Thankfully, Apple provides all the necessary information in a single report.
-After a crash occurs, you’ll see a screen similar to image below.
-Place your cursor in the lower text area of the dialog, use CMD + A to select all of the text, then CMD + C to copy it, and paste it into a text file to send our way.
+below.
+Place your cursor in the lower text area of the dialog, use CMD + A to select all of the text, then

 If a crash report does not immediately appear, you can follow this official article by Apple on how to retrieve reports via the Console application.